NET WORTH: $1.3 billion

 BACKGROUND: Born and raised in Hawaii, Steve Case attended Williams College.
 In 1985, Case helped found Quantum Computer Services.
 He became CEO in 1991 and changed its name to America Online.
 AOL merged with Time Warner in 2001 in a $164 billion deal.
 In 2005, Case founded the hedge fund Revolution with a mission to drive major societal change by giving consumers more power over their lives.

 HEALTH: Case chairs Accelerate Brain Cancer Cure (ABC2), a nonprofit he cofounded with his late brother, Dan, together with Dan's wife, Stacey, and his own wife, Jean.
 Similarly, Case supported the Susan G. Kornen Breast Cancer Foundation, as well as Sisu Global Health, one of the six winners of Case's Rise of the Rest Competition, in which each winner was awarded $100,000.

 VOLUNTEERISM: The Case Foundation supports organizations such as Atlas Corps, Youth Serve America, the National Conference on Citizenship, and Global Year Citizen, all of which seek to encourage people to give their time and connect them to volunteer oppotunities.

 LOOKING FORWARD: In 2011, President Obama appointed Case to lead the non-profit Startup America Partnership in the hopes of stimulating the growth of new companies.
-With the help of Obama and several members of Congress, Case was able to help push through a bill that allowed start-ups and non-profits to engage in Internet crowdfunding, and Case has since worked on initiatives that use this model to decide which organizations to fund, a trend that will likely continue.
+With the help of Obama and several members of Congress, Case was able to help push through a bill that allowed startups and non-profits to engage in Internet crowdfunding.
+He's since worked on initiatives that use this model to decide which organizations to fund, a trend that may likely continue.

 - Brian Sasscer, Senior Vice President Strategic Operations, BrianS@casefoundation.org